jellyfin/jellyfin-mpv-shim/README.md

 the client.
 This may be useful if your distribution only provides MPV as a binary executable (instead of as a shared library), or to connect to MPV-based GUI players.
 Please note that SMPlayer exhibits strange behaviour when controlled in this manner.
 External MPV is currently the only working backend for media playback on macOS.
+Additionally, due to Flatpak sandbox restrictions, external mpv is not practical to use in most cases for the Flatpak version.

 - `mpv_ext` - Enable usage of the external player by default.
 Default: `false`
     - The external player may still be used by default if `libmpv1` is not available.